-The exhaust system should be inspected periodically for restrictions and leaks.
-The exhaust system is shown on figure 1.
-Restrictions such as kinked or crimped pipes result in excessive back pressure that can lead to increased fuel consumption, power loss, and possible damage to engine combustion chamber components.
-Exhaust leaks are commonly the result of loose clamp bolts, corroded pipes, or a punctured muffler.
-In addition to objectionable noise, a leaking exhaust system could allow toxic gases to enter the vehicle.
+Inspect the exhaust system periodically for restrictions and leaks.
+Figure 1 presents the major components of the exhaust system.
+Exhaust leaks are commonly the result of loose clamp bolts, corroded or punctured pipes.
+In addition to excessive noise, a leaking exhaust system could allow toxic gases to enter the vehicle.
+Damage to surrounding components from hot gases could result as well.
+Replace damaged or corroded exhaust components immediately.

 Inspect the exhaust system as follows:

-- \ At vehicle inspection intervals;
+- At vehicle inspection intervals ;

-- Whenever a change is noticed in the sound of the exhaust system; and
+- Whenever a change is noticed in the sound of the exhaust system ; and

 - \ Whenever the exhaust system is damaged.